rvsrvs/jasdev.github.io/_posts/2020-3-14-conditional-flatmap.md

 type: engineering
 ---

-(_Assumed audience_: folks with a working knowledge of reactive operators and type erasure.
-Familiarity with Combine isn’t necessary to read along.)
+(Assumed audience: folks with a working knowledge of reactive operators and type erasure.
+Familiarity with Combine isn’t needed to read along.)

 Let’s warm up[^1] with a shorter post, shall we?